Károly Szabó: Show trial preparations 1953 in Hungary

 The idea that the "murderers of Wallenberg" were Budapest Zionists was primarily supported by Hungarian Communist leader Ernő Gerő, which is shown by a note sent by him to First Secretary Mátyás Rákosi.

 In 1953 preparations for a show trial started in Budapest to prove that Wallenberg had never been in the Soviet Union, nobody had dragged off Wallenberg in 1945, least of all the Soviet Army.
-Three leaders of the Jewish community of Budapest – Dr. László Benedek, Lajos Stöckler, Miksa Domonkos, and two additional eyewitnesses – Pál Szalai and Károly Szabó – were arrested, accused and tortured.
+Three leaders of the Jewish community of Budapest and former officials of the Central Jewish Council – Dr. László Benedek, Lajos Stöckler, Miksa Domonkos, and two additional eyewitnesses – Pál Szalai and Károly Szabó – were arrested, accused and tortured.
 Everything was ready for a trial designed to prove that Wallenberg had been the victim of cosmopolitan Zionists.
+The witness' forced confessions detailed how they saw Stöckler in the basement of the American Embassy standing over Wallenberg's dead body with a smoking pistol still in his hand.

-On April 8, 1953 Károly Szabó was captured on the street, arrested without legal proceedings, and sent to prison.
+On April 8, 1953, Szabó was captured on the street, arrested without legal proceedings, and sent to prison.
 His family did not hear from him for six months.
 A secret trial was held and no official record of the case or the judge's verdict was made available.
 After six months of interrogation, the defendants were driven to despair and exhaustion.

 The show trial was initiated in Moscow, following Joseph Stalin's anti-Zionist campaign.
-After Stalin's death and Lavrentiy Beria's execution, the preparations for the trial ended and the arrested persons were released.
+After Stalin's death and Lavrentiy Beria's execution, the preparations for the Wallenberg trial ended and the witnesses were released.
 Miksa Domonkos died shortly after the tortures in hospital (Book: Mária Ember, They Wanted to Blame Us, 1992).
+Lajos Stöckler was convicted of foreign currency charges, persistent disloyalty, and unfit to participate in public affairs.
+Stöckler was sentenced to 5.5 years in prison and fifty percent of his assets were confiscated as penalty.
+Although conditionally released in late 1954 and later pardoned in 1956 he had become psychologically impaired and died in 1960.